 You can see a little upward pointing arrow next to ‘position’.
-Now I am looking at keywords that Google is telling me, send traffic to my post.
-I also can see an average position of my blog post for a search query.
+Now I am looking at keywords that send organic traffic to my post.
+I also see an average position for that search query.

 For example, the first keyword query is ‘Amazon Yi dashcam’.
 The data tells me Google showed my blog post once and my average position was third.

-I am interested in keywords that are relevant to my content, get a lot of impressions, and have a reasonable average ranking.
+I am interested in keywords that are relevant to my content, phrases that get a lot of impressions and have a high ranking.

 From the above image.
-I begin to get interested in the keyword ‘action cameras under $150’ because it has 162 impressions and it has an average position of 7.
+I am interested in the keyword ‘action cameras under $150’ because it has 162 impressions and it has an average position of 7.

-Google knows what my post is about and is showing my website for queries with this keyword.
+Google understands my post content and is showing my website for queries with this keyword phrase.

-Two more keywords that I like are ‘best action cameras under 150’ and ‘best action camera under 150’.
-These keywords have a lot of impressions and have some clicks too.
+Two more keywords I like are ‘best action cameras under 150’ and ‘best action camera under 150’.
+These keywords have a lot of impressions and clicks too.

-I would continue going through this list for each post until I got to about average position 50.
+I continue through this list of keywords for each post until I get to an average position of 30.

 Once you have got your list of extra keywords.
-You need to check the average ranking.
-To see if you are indeed ranking for that keyword.
+Confirm the average ranking, check you are ranking for that keyword.

 Google tells me my average position is 6.9.
-That should have me on the first page, right?
+That should have me on the first page.

 Integrate your new keywords into your post

-Once you have your keywords and know that you are ranking for them.
-The next step is to get them into your post content.
+Once you have your ranking organic keywords and know that you are ranking for them.
+The next step is to integrate them into your post content.

 Frequently asked questions

-The way I find out what keywords I rank for is by using Google search console.
-In the search console overview, you can go into the performance section to find what queries are driving traffic to your website.
+In the Google search console overview, you can go into the performance section to find what keywords are driving traffic to your website.
 The overview gives you an average position for each query.
-To confirm this average position you take that keyword and put it into Google.
-After that, you look for your website and then you can see what position that keyword is.
+To confirm this average position you take that keyword and put it into Google search.
+After that, you look for your website in the search results.

 Keyword rank is when we talk about what position a website is in on Google search.
 For example, you have a website about treadmills and want to know where your site ranks for the keyword,’ best treadmill 2018′.
 You type this keyword into Google and then look down the lists of results to see where your website is listed.
 If you have done a fantastic SEO job with your website post, you will be listed on page one.

-Don’t forget to submit your updated posts to Google.
-In Google search console you can request indexing for new or changed posts.
+Once you have updated your content, submit your updated posts to Google.
+In your search console, you can request indexing for new or changed posts.

 I have a post on how you can monitor your ranking position.
-I show you how you can monitor your ranking positions in both Google and Bing.
+I show you how you can monitor your ranking positions in both Google and Bing search engines.